 These are the Home Assistant installer supported machine types:

-When successful, you should see the following screen:
+If everything is successful, you should see the following screen:

 That means everything is fine and you just have to wait some more 🤣 (around 20 minutes) for everything to finish.